Nguti

 Nguti is a town and commune in Cameroon.
 The town covers an area of 1.851 km2.
-Nguti once had an airstrip, used for the transport of medicine and equipment, but is no longer in use.
+Nguti once had an airstrip, used for the transport of medicine and equipment, but is no longer in use.Nguti is nestled in Kupe Muanenguba Division, Southwest Region of Cameroon.
+Nguti is a Sub Divisional headquarter comprising 54 villages and four principal ethnic groups; the Mbo, Belong, Bassosi and Bakossi.

 Geography

-The commune extends over the northern part of the department of Koupé-Manengouba, it borders eight Cameroonian communes: Mamfé, Tinto, Fontem, Santchou, Melong, Bangem, Konye and Toko.
+The commune extends over the northern part of the department of Koupé-Manengouba, it borders eight Cameroonian communes: Mamfé, Tinto, Fontem, Santchou, Melong, Bangem, Konye.

 People

 During the 2005 census, the commune had 27151 inhabitants, with 4560 living in the main town (Nguti town).